 The Four Additional Loan Options

 If you aren’t able to cover your college costs with subsidized or unsubsidized loans and you still need more money, there are four other loan options to consider.

 Parent PLUS Loans are offered to parents by the U.S. Department of Education, through schools that participate in the federal Direct Loan program.
 With a PLUS Loan, parents borrow money in their name, and they’re responsible for paying it back.
 The student isn’t involved.

 Parents can borrow up to the total cost of attendance at a particular college, minus other financial aid received.
 That means a PLUS Loan can help you cover the costs that Direct Loans and other financial aid don’t cover.

 You can request a deferment to delay payments until six months after graduation, but interest accrues while your student is enrolled at least half-time.

 PLUS Loans aren’t based on financial need, so parents can qualify by simply having decent or marginal credit.
 If you have poor credit, you might still qualify if you meet additional requirements.
 Most parents do.

 Parent PLUS Loan interest rates are always 2.55% higher than the rates for student Direct Loans.
 It’s a difference fixed by law.

-For loans taken out for the 2023-24 school year, the parent PLUS Loan rate is 8.05%.
-You can get more information on current student loan interest rates by visiting my 2023-24 Student Loan Interest Rates page.
+You can get more information on current parent PLUS Loan and student Direct Loan interest rates by visiting my Federal Student Loan Interest Rates page.